yedidiaklein/local_video_directory/README.md

 This local plugin is for managing a video directory inside moodle.

 The idea of this plugin is that every allowed user can upload any kind of video to the system.
 The plugin will convert it to mp4 and generate thumbnails for it.
+The easiest and best way to use it is with mod_videostream that can be found here : https://github.com/yedidiaklein/mod_videostream.git

 _Installation_